Skip to main content

 We recommend always using the latest version.
 The versions listed below and in the examples may differ from the latest.

-Add the following script tag to your web page (we recommend using a specific version to ensure compatibility):
+Add the following script tag to your web page to get the latest version:

 <script src="https://unpkg.com/@rive-app/canvas@2.24.0"></script>